mohammad21saif/Mohammad_Khan_21169/README.md

 #Run the code of question-4
 python3 ./q4/main.py

+#Run the code of question-3
+python3 ./q3/dense.py
 ```

 ##Further Instructions
-Make a directory named SavedModels and uncomment code from the lenet.py and others_pretrained.py if you want to save model
+Make a directory named SavedModels and uncomment code from the lenet.py and others_pretrained.py if you want to save model.